grantila/already/README.md

 Is the above code safe?
 It isn't.
 Two synchronously immediate calls to `getConnection` will likely get the same answer from `getReusableConnection`, i.e. *falsy*.
 This means, they'll both call `connect`, although maybe just one should have done so.
 Only one should have created a connection, then `registerToConnectionPool` while the other should wait until the first is complete, then retry `getConnection` from scratch to see if a connection can be re-used.

-The `getConnection` could be wrapped inside a [`throat`](https://www.npmjs.com/package/throat) wrapper, but that wouldn't be as performant as possible.
+The `getConnection` could be wrapped inside a [`concurrent`](#concurrent) wrapper, but that wouldn't be as performant as possible.
 Consider two calls to `getConnection` when there are connections in the pool, but none is free.
 One of the two calls should create a new connection, but while this takes place (which may take time), another might be freed.
 This newly freed connection should be re-usable by the second call to `getConnection`.

 `funnel` makes this trivial.
 Wrap the `getConnection` logic in a funnel.
 Allow concurrent access to `getReusableConnection` which is concurrency _safe_.
 Then create a _synchronization barrier_ (using `shouldRetry`/`retry`):